What sort of help do you need from The Probate Department Ltd?

 - Probate Instruct & Forget - tell us to do the lot, and we will sort everything out for you, and just keep you informed of progress.
-Our fees are typically 30 to 50% lower than High Street soilcitors (and we’re much more convenient!)
+Our fees are typically 30 to 50% lower than High Street solicitors (and we’re much more convenient!)

 Please note that The Probate Department Ltd is a business (not a Government Department!) set up to help people through the trauma of the paperwork following a death in the family.
 We are not a free helpline, though we will always try to help if we can, but there are all sorts of useful resources on the site for those who want to try the DIY probate approach can always ask us for help if you get stuck.
 Our probate fees are modest, but we are not a charity!
 Do watch the “What to do on Death” video – you will find it helpful.

 How can The Probate Department Ltd help you with UK Probate?

-The Probate Department team can provide as much or as little help as you need – we’ll do the whole job, or we’ll just provide 15 minutes advice, if that is all you need.
+The Probate Department team can provide as much or as little help as you need – we’ll do the whole job, or we’ll just provide 15 minutes advice at modest cost, if that is all you need.
 Even if you don’t call us today, why not bookmark this site so you can come back to it.
 Click here for the Probate Department contact details.
 Sometimes all that is needed is for someone to explain everything to all involved to avoid things going very wrong in the family.

 Why use the Probate Department?